P-22: 2013 National Geographic photos

 National Geographic photographer Steve Winter worked with Jeff Sikich, a wildlife biologist with the National Park Service, to photograph P-22.
 He spent 15 months putting up camera traps in Griffith Park, and getting his cameras stolen, before capturing the now-famous photo of P-22 under the Hollywood Sign.
 This image appeared in the December 2013 issue of National Geographic.

 2014 health issues

-In 2014, the National Park Service reported that P-22 had contracted mange stemming from exposure to anti-blood-clotting rat poison.
-The Park Service gave P-22 topical medications, as well as injections of vitamin K, in efforts to treat him before releasing him back into Griffith Park.
+In 2014, the National Park Service reported that P-22 had contracted mange stemming from exposure to anti-blood-clotting rat poison by way of biomagnification.
+The Park Service captured P-22, administered topical medications and injections of vitamin K in efforts to treat him, then released him back into Griffith Park.
 The mange eventually subsided and P-22's health improved.
 The National Park Service again captured P-22 in December 2015 and found he had fully recovered, gaining 15 pounds.

 2016 koala killing

 In 2016, the Los Angeles Zoo reported the disappearance of an elderly koala named Killarney, whose carcass was found outside of the koala enclosure.
 Surveillance footage from the zoo showed P-22 (then seven years old) nearby on zoo grounds, although neither the GPS-tracking data nor camera footage recorded an actual interaction between the two animals.
 Los Angeles City Council member Mitch O'Farrell called for investigating the relocation of P-22 after the incident.
 The National Park Service called the koala killing "normal predatory behavior", and the Zoo declined to ask for a depredation permit for P-22, instead opting for more secure enclosure methods for some of its animals at night.